Wednesday, 4 December 2019

 SHORSHE NARKOL LOTI

-Loti / Taro Stolon is a much loved vegetable in my side of the family.
-There are a couple of family recipes with it; not really this one using green chilli+black mustard+coconut paste.
-This particular dish is done on a hearsay and I really liked it.
-My men had it too, they eat anything that appeals to their taste bud, not knowing actually what they are eating.
-You may call it some kind of a cheating on my part.
-I feel if this little amount of cheating is beneficiary towards the health of my family, I do not mind duping them.
+Loti / Taro Stolon is a much loved vegetable in my side of family.
+There are couple of family recipes with it; not really this one using green chilli+black mustard+coconut paste.
+This particular dish is done on a hearsay, I really liked it.
+My men had it too, they eat anything that appeals to their taste bud, not knowing what are they having.
+You may call it kind of cheating on my part.
+I feel if this little amount of cheating is beneficiary towards health of my family, I do not mind duping them.
 I am absolutely against giving in to their demands of having only non-vegetarian food.
-At this stage of life, I think having only non-vegetarian food is not the right kind of diet we should be following.
-A larger section of people or a community I know start having meat early morning, go less on vegetables; there was a time when I wished to visit those families every day, now it feels I will just puke.
-Neither can I go vegetarian totally, that is impossible.
+At this stage in life, I think having only non-vegetarian food isn't right kind of diet we should have.
+I cannot have meat early morning, neither can go vegetarian totally, that is impossible.
 Your food preferences are your personal choice; it is however wise to accept the fact that non-vegetarian eaters need vegetables & pulses to complete their diet cycle whilst vegetarians do not need non-vegetarian food to remain healthy.
-Going full vegetarian is a remotest possibility at this home, we are a fish loving community, exception only proves the law.
+This home cannot turn vegetarian, we love fish, exceptions prove the law.
 The best way out for people like us is to have one or two portions of vegetables, a pulse variety, a fish or meat or egg.
 Our home goes by this rule.
-The vegetables Bengalis prepare mostly uses less spices or very less of them, the taste comes from slow cooking, tempering and off course from the freshness of the vegetables.
+The vegetables Bengalis prepare mostly uses less spices or less of them, the taste comes from slow cooking, tempering, of course from freshness of vegetables.
 This one with Loti / Taro Stolon SHORSHE NARKOL LOTI still uses green chilli+black mustard paste.
-This is a yum, health prone vegetarian Bengali dish.
-They say any part of an yam cleans our blood.
+This grows from yam, a vegetarian Bengali dish.
+They say any part of yam cleans blood.

 INGREDIENTS :